Private Prediction via PAC Privacy: Evaluation

-\paragraph{Privacy-Utility Trade-off} Utility loss in our frameworks originates from two sources: subsampling and noise injection.
+\paragraph{Privacy-Utility Trade-off} Utility loss in our framework originates from two sources: subsampling and noise injection.
 That is, to enable PAC privatization, our mechanism trains the underlying model on a secret dataset $S$ subsampled from $U$.
 This results in a \emph{subsampling} error, captured by the performance gap between the non-private and $b=\infty$ baselines in \cref{tab:b_to_acc}.
-For all datasets, this gap is minimal ($<2\%$), with the only exception of CIFAR-100, where the small number of samples (i.e., merely 500) per class makes the effects of subsampling more significant.
+For all datasets, this gap is minimal ($<2\%$), with the only exception of CIFAR-100, which is more sensitive to subsampling due to the small number of samples per class (i.e., merely 500).
 Second, noise injection further degrades the utility as the budget $b$ tightens.

 We observe a surprising phenomenon: rather than collapsing to triviality, the utility converges even as $b$ tightens to extremely small values.
 As shown in \cref{tab:b_to_acc}, accuracy remains nearly constant as $b$ decreases from $2^{-16}$ to $2^{-32}$, and our mechanism maintains strong utility even at $b=2^{-32}$ for all datasets.
-This resilience is a direct consequence of the instance-dependent nature of PAC privacy.
-When the responses are stable --- that is, when most of the underlying models trained on different $S\in\Sspace$ agree on the prediction for a given input --- the mutual information is inherently low.
+This resilience is a direct consequence of the instance-based nature of PAC privacy.
+When the predictions are stable --- that is, when most of the underlying models trained on different $S\in\Sspace$ agree on the prediction for a given input --- the MI is inherently low.
 Consequently, the mechanism can satisfy extremely strict per-step privacy bounds with minimal noise, preserving strong utility even when $b$ is vanishingly small.
-Notably, this is only true when responses are in the form of one-hot vectors.
-Confidence scores themselves are often much less stable, as discussed in \cref{app:one_hot_vs_scores}.
+Notably, this is only true with hard predictions, i.e., one-hot vectors.
+Confidence scores are often much less stable, as discussed in \cref{app:results}.